 Important Note: It is important to realize that the bottom status bar region remains constant for all of the main operations screens, along with the global status bars and status text.
 The only difference will be the screen name in the lower left corner.
-If the screen name is followed by a navigation the above screen), then it allows rapid navigation between it and the Bus Summary screen.
+If the screen name is followed by a navigation indicator icon (as it is in the above screen), then it allows rapid navigation between it and the Bus Summary screen.